Crazy4Frog/OVision2022/README.md

 Just hackathon task

 ##
-First start can be long, because model are downloading.
+First start can be long, because model are downloading. <br>
 When you click on button, model send base64 picture to FastApi using AJAX, then model are making a prediction.

 ## How to use?